piface314/autocomplete-ygoproapi/README.md

-# EDOPro API Autocomplete extension for VSCode
+# EDOPro API Autocomplete extension for Atom

-This is an autocomplete extension for VSCode that covers the scripting API of the bleeding-edge YGOPro client fork, [EDOPro](https://github.com/edo9300/edopro/).
+This is an autocomplete extension for Atom that covers the scripting API of the bleeding-edge YGOPro client fork, [EDOPro](https://github.com/edo9300/edopro/).

 ## Features